jamesKingWebDev/cisco_net_auto/README.md

-To set up network devices on Cisco DevNet Sandbox and test your framework, follow these steps:
+To set up network devices on Cisco DevNet Sandbox and test this framework, follow these steps:

 ### 1. **Access Cisco DevNet Sandbox**